arujthecurator/OnlineRetailRecommendationSystem/README.md

 4. Once the grouping of items are saved to result.log file, the program continuously consumes the messages from orders-topic and based on the items consumed, it recommends the items to customer.
 We should be able to see these results in the console log.

 #### Contributors:
-1.Aruj Nayak: aruj@vt.edu
+1.Aruj Nayak: aruj@vt.edu,
-2.Sandeep Chinnareddy: sandeepc98@vt.edu
+2.Sandeep Chinnareddy: sandeepc98@vt.edu,
-3. Srikanth Karri: srikanthkarri@vt.edu
+3. Srikanth Karri: srikanthkarri@vt.edu,
-4. Mohith Kamanuru: mohith@vt.edu
+4. Mohith Kamanuru: mohith@vt.edu,
-5. Pavan Kumar Konatham: kpavankumar21@vt.edu
+5. Pavan Kumar Konatham: kpavankumar21@vt.edu,
 6. Pavan Kumar Mulagalapati: pavankumar16@vt.edu